sethburtonhall/portfolio/src/content/creative/virtual-coffee-podcast.md

 title: Virtual Coffee Podcast
 publishDate: 2020-03-02 00:00:00
 img: /assets/creative/virtual-coffee-podcast.png
-img_alt: Iridescent ripples of a bright blue and pink liquid
+img_alt: a graphic for the Virtual Coffee episode with Seth Hall as guest
 description: |
   A discussion about how my work as a Creative Producer in film translates to software and tech
 tags: